 Namche is still a big town where you can buy trekking gear, watch a movie in a restaurant and get wifi

-Our recommendation- Stay at Namche 2 nights for acclimatizing.
+Our recommendation- Stay at Namche for 2 nights for acclimatizing.

 Tengboche monastery is very nice to visit, a Tibetan Buddhist monastery of the Sherpa community.
 Well, known site, Tenzing Norgay, the first to summit Everest with Edmont Hillary is from the village.
 Everest climbers visit the monastery to light candles and seek blessings.

 The town Namche Bazaar, Everest Base Camp Trek.

 Acclimatization day, spent most of the day in bed reading the classic ‘2000 Leagues under the sea’.
 Awesome that I packed my kindle, light to carry and I read more than one book on the trip!

 Note – Periche is a small settlement, popular with trekkers, it has a basic hospital with volunteer international doctors, the place to go if you have AMS problems.

 TIP: go to EBC very early in the morning to have it almost to yourself, most people head to Kalapatar.

 Getting to the top so early it was freezing while waiting for sunrise.